 Click one, such as the Mary (Mother of Jesus), to examine that item in more detail.

-This will provide detailed information about the person including links to dictionary articles, key passages where they are mentioned, biblical events in which they participated, and more.
+This provides detailed information about the person including links to dictionary articles, key passages where they are mentioned, biblical events in which they participated, and more.
 Exploring these other linked sections allows you to gain additional insights and deepen your understanding of the biblical event.

 To get back to the main event you are studying, use the back arrow at the top-right of the panel.